Aniket2234/DigitalMenuPOSv2/replit.md

 ## Overview

 "Mings Chinese Cuisine" is a luxurious, royal-themed restaurant menu web application designed to provide a premium dining experience.
-It features an elegant, interactive UI for sophisticated menu browsing and ordering.
+It features an elegant, interactive UI for sophisticated menu browsing and ordering, with real-time table status tracking via WebSocket.
 The project aims to offer a modern, authentic design with advanced animations and user-friendly features like a one-click rating system, while supporting both Replit and Vercel deployment strategies.
-Key capabilities include an integrated customer review system, robust media playback, and consistent menu item sorting.
+Key capabilities include an integrated customer review system, robust media playback, consistent menu item sorting, and real-time payment/invoice workflow with table management.

 ## User Preferences